 High levels of debt can negatively affect your debt-to-income ratio, a key factor lenders consider.
 Prioritize paying down existing debts, especially those with high interest rates, to improve your financial standing.
 Also, be mindful of applying for new credit.
 Each application can result in a hard inquiry on your credit report, which might lower your score.
 For practical tips on managing debt, check out this helpful article.

-Shop Around for Offers
+Shop Around for the Best Mortgage Rates

 Don’t just accept the first interest rate you’re offered.
 Compare rates and terms from several lenders.
 Each lender has its own criteria, so shopping around can reveal significant differences in interest rates and fees.
 Use online comparison tools and talk with mortgage brokers to gather a range of offers.
 A comprehensive guide can provide a helpful overview of this process.
 Securing a favorable mortgage rate is a key step in maximizing your real estate investment returns.